Inferring the Morphology of Stellar Distribution in TNG50: Twisted and Twisted-Stretched shapes: Main algorithm in the shape analysis

-Having introduced a sample of 25 MW like galaxies, below we make a comprehensive study about the morphology of the stellar halo as a direct tracer of the galaxy morphology.
+Having introduced a sample of 25 MW like galaxies, below we make a comprehensive study about the morphology of the stellar distribution as a direct tracer of the galaxy morphology.

-We present a couple of different algorithms for computing the shape of the stellar halo.
+Below we introduce two different algorithms to infer the shape of the SD in depth.
+We leave the details of the comparison between them to the Appendix \ref{Model-Comp}.

 Depending on the details of the computations, our shape finder algorithms could be divided in two main classes.
 In both categories, we infer the shape using iterative methods.
-In the first approach, we compute the shape using a local shell iterative method (LSIM), while in the second method, we analyse the stellar halo shape using an enclosed volume iterative method (EVIM).
+In the first approach, we compute the shape using a local shell iterative method (LSIM), while in the second method, we analyse the SD shape using an enclosed volume iterative method (EVIM).
 In \cite{2020arXiv200909220E}, we inferred the DM halo shape using EVIM as the primary method.
 Here on the other hand, we take LSIM as the main approach.
 One main reason for this is that star particles are much less abundant than DM particles.
 This means that the shape is dominated by the few closest shells and the outer layers contribute much less in the final results.
 Therefore, EVIM is not able to follow the stellar shapes in much detail locally.
 This however was not a problem for the DM particles and EVIM was very useful method to give us the averaged shape yet with many details of what is going on at every radius and in terms of the rotation of halo.

+Having selected LSIM as the main method, we only describe it in what follows and defer the presentation of the EVIM method in Appendix \ref{Model-Comp}.